- Attempted_execute_of_noexecute_memory is a Blue Screen of Death error that will constantly restart your PC in order to prevent damage.

-- When System configuration window opens click on Selective startup and uncheck Load startup items.
+- When the System Configuration window opens click on Selective startup.
+Uncheck Load startup items.

-- Go to Services tab, check Hide all Microsoft services and click on Disable all.
+- Go to the Services tab, check Hide all Microsoft services and click on Disable all.

-- Go to Startup tab and click on Open Task Manager.
+- Go to the Startup tab and click on the Open Task Manager.

-- Go to Startup tab and right click each item on the list and choose Disable from the menu.
+- Select the Startup tab and right-click each item on the list and choose Disable from the menu.

-- Restart your PC few times during the boot sequence to start Automatic Repair.
+- Restart your PC a few times during the boot sequence to start Automatic Repair.